incognito-rochi/server_com/README.md

 ==========

 - Edited By   : Raisul Islam
-- Last Updated: July 2th, 2014
+- Last Updated: July 15th, 2014

 ## Description
 Install easily a secure web server on linux.
 You can choose what you want to install between a lot of packages.

-**Fast and Easy Web Server Installation** is a Bash Script project that help you to install and configure a Cross-Linux server with insteresting packages and funtionalities, like Wordpress, MySQL, TRAC, and many more.
+**Server Com** is a Bash Script project that help you to install and configure a Cross-Linux server with insteresting packages and funtionalities, like Wordpress, MySQL, TRAC, and many more.

 ### List of packages availables to install and configure: